sagemath/trac_to_gh/Issue 9600.md

 }
 ```

-Changing assignee from pjeremy to GeorgSWeber.
+Changing assignee from @peterjeremy to GeorgSWeber.